 - The Office of Graduate Student Assistantships and Fellowships provides information on funding opportunities at the master's and PhD levels.

-- A list of GW fellowships that Trachtenberg Students may find particularly applicable include:
+- Some of the GW fellowships that Trachtenberg Students may find particularly applicable include:

 - GW/ McNair Fellowship: Intended for incoming students who were McNair Fellows in their undergraduate programs at other universities.
 Award may cover up to full-tuition.

 - Scottish Rite Fellowship: If you or your parent or grandparent are/was part of a US Scottish Rite organization you are eligible.
 Award is $15,000 for full-time students and $7,500 for part-time students with priority given to those attending full-time.

 - Walter Green Fellowship: Intended for students pursuing a career in public service or government who work in a paid job or internship related to their field of study in the DC Metro Area.
 Award is up to $6,000 for full-time students and up to $3,000 for part-time students.